Popular Searches

 “We are seeing more and more people who were asked to help out with a Bible study once, and two or three years later, they’re like, ‘Wait a minute, I don’t have any answers to these questions, and I am responsible for these kids,’” said IYM Assistant Director Liz Moore.
 “They’re coming to us to get training and the equipment to feel empowered.”

 The anniversary will be celebrated throughout the year with special programs and themes.
-From April 29 to May 2, the IYM will mark the milestone with lectures, workshops, and a celebratory banquet at its annual forum.
+April 29 to May 2, the IYM marks the milestone with lectures, workshops, and a celebratory banquet at its annual forum.
 An IYM reunion event, the “30th Anniversary Bash” will take place Dec.
 5.

-Dean, who will be one of the two principal lecturers at this year’s forum, said that the impetus for her involvement in the IYM goes back to her days as a United Methodist pastor.
-She noticed then that youth ministry was too often a predictable mix of movie nights, icebreakers, and other social events with little or no theological content.
+Dean will serve as one of two principal lecturers at this year’s forum.
+Moreover, she traces her IYM involvement back to her years as a United Methodist pastor.
+At that time, she noticed that youth ministry often relied on movies, icebreakers, and social events with little theological depth.

 Mark & Kenda